jing3387/bootloader/README.md

 * `make iso` to build a FAT image of the EFI and then create an ISO.

 ### Creating a bootable USB
-Simply format your USB to be FAT32 and have the following structure:
+Simply format your USB to be FAT32 with a GPT and have the following structure:

 ```
 .
 └── EFI
     └── BOOT
         └── BOOTX64.EFI
 ```

-That is, create the directory `/EFI/BOOT` and place the result of `make`, namely `BOOTX64.EFI`, in the `/EFI/BOOT` directory
+That is, create the directory `/EFI/BOOT` and place the result of `make`, namely `build/BOOTX64.EFI`, in the `/EFI/BOOT` directory

 #### Macintosh
 To use the bootable USB on a Macintosh you'll first have to install